-- The written petition must have the title "Alternative Apportionment Request." - The petition must be signed by the taxpayer or the taxpayer's representative. - In the case of a UDITPA taxpayer, the petition must fully explain the extent of the taxpayer's business activity in Oregon and why standard apportionment doesn't fairly and equitably represent the taxpayer's business activity in Oregon, or allocate net income to Oregon based on Oregon business activity.
+- The petition must be signed by the taxpayer or the taxpayer's representative. - In the case of a UDITPA taxpayer, the petition must fully explain the extent of the taxpayer's business activity in Oregon and why standard apportionment doesn't fairly and equitably represent the taxpayer's business activity in Oregon.
 An ORS 314.280 taxpayer must fully explain why standard apportionment doesn't fairly and equitably represent the amount of net income the taxpayer earns inside and outside Oregon.
-An insurer must explain why standard apportionment doesn't fairly and equitably represent the insurer's business activity within Oregon. - The taxpayer's petition must fully explain their proposed method of alternative apportionment and explain why this proposed method of alternative apportionment is more accurate in reflecting business activity or net income, as appropriate, in Oregon than the standard formula.

-- The taxpayer's petition must show how the taxpayer's Oregon Return (OR-20, OR-20-INC, OR-20-INS, or OR-20-S) would be completed, including the net tax calculation, using the taxpayer's proposed method of alternative apportionment. - If your petition is mailed separately from your return, mail it to: Oregon Department of Revenue, Corporation Section, 955 Center ST NE, Salem OR 97301-2555.
-(Tax returns can't be submitted to this address.)
+An insurer must explain why standard apportionment doesn't fairly and equitably represent the insurer's business activity within Oregon. - Your petition must fully explain your proposed method of alternative apportionment and explain why this proposed method is more accurate in reflecting business activity or net income, as appropriate, in Oregon than the standard formula. - The petition must show how the Oregon return (Form OR-20, OR-20-INC, OR-20-INS, or OR-20-S) would be completed, including the net tax calculation, using the proposed method of alternative apportionment.